StevensSEC/softe.club/src/articles/guides/resources.md

 Learning about programming is hard.
 Hopefully, these resources will make it a little bit easier.
 Here are some resources that we recommend for popular tools and languages.

 -   [repl.it](https://repl.it) - Quickly run code from tons of different languages in your browser
+-   [overapi](https://overapi.com) - Lists cheat sheets for a ton of languages

 ## Web (HTML/CSS/JS)